 Do Your Research

-Read up on who you’ll be pitching too and align your pitch with the strengths and weaknesses of those people.
+Read up on who you will be pitching too and align your pitch with the strengths and weaknesses of those people.
 Make sure you keep strong eye contact throughout the pitch and use whatever prior knowledge you have to your advantage.
 Show them that you are interested in who they are, without; sucking up’ you can still show admiration for work they have done in the past or interest in something you know they have been a part of.

 Practice, Practice, and Practice